H-Maher/Datacamp-LinuxEvolution/README.md

 2-Answer these questions:

-What is the number of authors and their commits to the repository?
+-What is the number of authors and their commits to the repository?

-Who are Top 10 contributors?
+-Who are Top 10 contributors?

-How many commits each year? &amp; plots them
+-How many commits each year? &amp; plots them

-Which year had the most commits?
+-Which year had the most commits?